NelsonPe/Genre-Classification/README.md

            [-1.4434814e-01, -1.3574219e-01, -1.1437988e-01, ...,
             -1.2930298e-01, -1.2954712e-01, -1.4031982e-01]], dtype=float32)

-For each transformation, I make a folder with transformation name containing 1001 files (one per song plus labels: a dict with file name as key and label as target ex: label.get("id-42") return "hiphop", that allow loading only target for splitting).
+For each transformation, I make a folder containing 1001 files (one per song plus labels: a dict with file name as key and label as target ex: label.get("id-42") return "hiphop", that allow loading only target for splitting).
 For example, 2dmelspectrogram signals are saved in "Saved_preprocess_datas/2dmelspectrogram/" that contains files (id-0.npy to id-999.npy and labels.npy).

 ![Storage_illustration](./arbo_storage_mel.png)

 ### d.
 Code structure

-All the datascience pipeline, use four main functions:
+All pipeline, use four main functions:
 - GtzanPreprocessing (create and store on disk preprocessed datas)
 - DataGenerator (create a generator that load datapoints form hard drive)
 - Train_signal_approachs (carry training procedure for preprocess data type and model given)